-Before installing Neofetch, it is important to update the package list to ensure that you are installing the latest version.
+Before installing Neofetch, updating the package list to ensure you install the latest version is essential.
 To do this, open the terminal and enter the following command.

 sudo dnf upgrade --refresh